tetra-framework/tetra/docs/component-tag.md

   - `app.library.ComponentName`

-    Finally, you can fully specify the component path.
+    With the full component name, you can specify the exact component.

-Resolution is attempted in the order above.
+When 2 parts are given (`library.ComponentName` or `app.ComponentName`), resolution is attempted in the order above.

 ## Dynamically resolved component names